BabiBoi

-Dorian Delafuente, also known as BabiBoi is a rapper based in the United States.
+Dorian Delafuente (born 1999), known by their stage name BabiBoi, is an American rapper.

+Career

 BabiBoi is part of a queer art collective called House of Lepore.

+Their performance background includes music, theatre, dj'ing, and organizing group performances.

-In May 2020 Billboard featured BabiBoi in "Billboard Pride", which is that publication's LGBT music recommendation playlist.
+In May 2020, Billboard featured BabiBoi in "Billboard Pride", which is that publication's LGBT music recommendation playlist.

 BabiBoi was a featured performer at the 2020 SXSW Vogue Ball.